 Q. My husband and I have a combined household income of $64,000 and we have three children.
 I know that puts us under the income cutoff for getting a subsidy in the exchange, but we also have access to health insurance through my employer.
 My company lets me buy health insurance for myself for $90/month, but adding my husband and kids brings the total payroll deduction to $850/month.
 My husband’s company doesn’t offer health insurance, so we’ve always covered the family on my plan.
 Can we drop them off of my plan and have them get subsidized health insurance through the state exchange instead?

-A. You’re correct that your household income is under the cutoff for subsidy eligibility, which will be $113,760 for a family of five when open enrollment for 2017 coverage begins.
+A. You’re correct that your household income is under the cutoff for subsidy eligibility, which will be $115,120 for a family of five for 2018 coverage.
 However, subsidy eligibility is also determined by access to group health insurance.
 So the fact that your family has group health insurance available will be considered, and eligibility will be based on whether or not that coverage is considered “affordable.”

 What counts as “affordable”?

-The IRS issued a ruling in early 2013 that defined “affordable” as coverage that costs the the employee no more than 9.5 percent of the employee’s household income, for just the employee’s portion of the coverage.
-In 2016, that threshold is 9.66 percent, and for 2017 it will increase slightly again, to 9.69 percent.
+The IRS issued a ruling in early 2013 that defined “affordable” as coverage that costs the employee no more than 9.5 percent of the employee’s household income, for just the employee’s portion of the coverage.
+That threshold is indexed for inflation; in 2018, it’s 9.56 percent of household income.

 CHIP is a possible option